alexisr93/ml-llm/README.md

   A minimal, standalone implementation of a Byte Pair Encoding (BPE) tokenizer.
 Trains a tokenizer directly on a small corpus and merges character pairs into subword tokens.

 - **`bpe_tokenizer_pipeline.py`**
   A full BPE tokenizer training pipeline built around the Tiny Shakespeare dataset.
 Handles corpus download, learning merges, building vocab/token mappings, and preparing tokenized train/validation splits for model training.

+- **`wordpiece_tokenizer.py`**
+  Implements a WordPiece subword tokenizer that can be trained on a custom corpus.
+Provides functionality to encode text into subword tokens using a greedy longest-match-first approach, decode token sequences back to text, save/load the vocabulary, and handles unknown and padding tokens.